 The images below provide an overview of the components used in all EWI systems.
-Each system can vary, therefore the system designer should be consulted to determine the build up and sequence for the components relevant to their system.
+Each system can vary, therefore the system designer should be consulted to determine the build and sequence for the components relevant to their system.
+Other systems can be viewed in 5.14.